michaelleejl/register-machines/README.md

 # URM
-A language for writing register machines
+A compiler for register machines

 ### Installation Steps
 1. Update opam (Installation instructions for opam may be found [here](https://opam.ocaml.org/doc/Install.html))